 Shatta Wale has made remarkable achievements since his emergence in the Music industry.
 He has also bagged numerous awards both in Ghana, across the continent and the entire globe.
 Below are some of his most significant achievements and awards:

 - He won Artiste of the Year at the 2014 edition of the Ghana Music Awards.

-- In the same 2014, Shatta won Best New Entertainer in the International Reggae and World Music Awards.
+- Also in 2014, Shatta won Best New Entertainer in the International Reggae and World Music Awards.

 - During the 2014 Nigerian Entertainment Awards, the dancehall king won the African Artiste of the Year.

-- He was also named the 38th Most Influential Ghanaian by E-TV Ghana in 2015 in their annual survey of influential people in Ghana.
+- In 2015, he was named the 38th Most Influential Ghanaian by E-TV Ghana in their annual survey of influential people in Ghana.

-- Shatta Wale is seen as Ghana’s dancehall Messiah as he is believed to be the one who resurrected dancehall in Ghana.
+- Shatta Wale is seen as Ghana’s dancehall lord as he is believed to be the one who resurrected dancehall in Ghana.

-At this point, it is worthy to note that Shatta Wale was disqualified from the 2016 Ghana Music Awards because of the lingering conflict between him and the organisers of the Vodafone Ghana Music Awards (VGMA).
+It is worthy to note that Shatta Wale was disqualified from the 2016 Ghana Music Awards because of the lingering conflict between him and the organizers of the Vodafone Ghana Music Awards (VGMA).

 Personal Life and Relationship of the Dancehall King

-Shatta Wale is one Ghanaian musician that is loved and hated with equal measure.
+This bloke is one Ghanaian musician that is loved and hated with equal measure.
 His fame is simultaneously drawn from both his vices and virtues, achievements and controversies.
-We could at this point conclude this interesting long story by saying that the Dancehall King who seems to be the most misunderstood musician in Ghana is really a treasure in an undesirable pack!